1a. Can I put the hi-speed logo on the underside of the overmold of the "A" connector?

 19. Can you point me to where I can get some information regarding micro series connectors?
 OTG is a new concept to our product lines and we need to get a lot of information to make product development decisions.

 A: Valid connectors for standard USB peripherals are the micro A-plug or micro B-receptacle.
-The micro AB-receptacle is restricted to USB On-The-Go products only.
+The micro AB-receptacle is restricted to USB On-The-Go products and Embedded Hosts only.
 The USB-IF Integrators List and the Products Search Page can help locate a manufacturer of micro-series connectors.
 The Micro USB Specification is included with the download of the USB 2.0 Specification..

 1. Does USB support data rates besides 12 Mb/s and 1.5 Mb/s?